turbot/steampipe-plugin-azure/docs/tables/azure_machine_learning_workspace.md

   identity ->> 'type' = 'SystemAssigned';
 ```

-### List key vault used by workspaces with soft deleteion disabled
+### List key vault used by workspaces with soft deletion disabled

 ```sql
 select